Nikkei snaps 2-day winning run, hits resistance

 "Although credit fears about Europe in the short term have receded, it's not to a point where people are willing to take risks.
 Investors are saying they don't need to buy yet, and most people are just sitting on the sidelines and watching," said Hideyuki Ishiguro, assistant manager of investment strategy at Okasan Securities.

 The Nikkei has suffered less intraday volatility this year than its counterparts in Europe, which is grappling with sovereign debt turmoil.
-Daily swings in the Nikkei have exceeded 2.5 percent for only 16 trading sessions in 2011, compared with 88 such days for the Euro STOXX 50 .STOXX50E and 41 for the S&P 500 .SPX.
+Daily swings in the Nikkei have exceeded 2.5 percent for only 16 trading sessions in 2011, compared with 88 such days for the Euro STOXX 50 and 41 for the S&P 500.

 On Wednesday, the European Central Bank's lending to banks eased immediate concerns about a credit crunch in the currency bloc, but analysts doubt the move would be enough to resolve the two-year debt crisis.